MaxMommersteeg/ParkingSensor/README.md

 This project is merely created for playing around with several cool techniques.
 To name a few:
 - Clean Architecture
-- MediatR
+- MediatR (mediator pattern implementation for in-process communication)
 - Azure pipelines (yaml)
 - .NET Core self-contained deployments (apps that ship their own runtime)
-- Single file applications (convienient for end users)
+- Single file applications (convienient single file app for end users)
 - Assembly linking (reduced app size by trimming unused assemblies)

 Aside from above techniques the application also leverages: logging, configuration and dependency injection.